^

 Side effects Biseptrim

-• disturbances in the activity of the National Assembly: dizziness and cephalalgia.
-Perhaps the development of depression, tremor, meningitis of aseptic nature, apathy and peripheral neuritis;
+• disorders of the nervous system: dizziness and cephalgia.
+Possible development of depression, tremor, aseptic meningitis, apathy and peripheral neuritis;

-• problems with the work of the respiratory system: infiltrates inside the lungs, bronchial spasm;
+• problems with the respiratory system: infiltrates inside the lungs, bronchial spasm;

-• disorders of the digestive function: vomiting, abdominal pain, loss of appetite and nausea, gastritis, stomatitis, diarrhea and glossitis.
-In addition, cholestasis, hepatitis, pseudomembranous-type enterocolitis, hepatonecrosis and an increase in the activity of liver transaminases;
+• digestive disorders: vomiting, abdominal pain, loss of appetite and nausea, gastritis, stomatitis, diarrhea and glossitis.
+In addition, cholestasis, hepatitis, pseudomembranous enterocolitis, hepatonecrosis and increased activity of liver transaminases;

-• lesions of hematopoietic organs: thrombocyto-, leuko- or neutropenia, megaloblastic type anemia and agranulocytosis;
+• damage to the hematopoietic organs: thrombocyto-, leuko- or neutropenia, megaloblastic anemia and agranulocytosis;

-• symptoms associated with the urinary system: crystalluria, polyuria, hematuria, tubulointerstitial nephritis, increased urea values, hypercreatininemia, renal dysfunction and a toxic form of nephropathy (accompanied by anuria and oliguria);
+• symptoms associated with the urinary system: crystalluria, polyuria, hematuria, tubulointerstitial nephritis, increased urea levels, hypercreatininemia, renal dysfunction and toxic nephropathy (accompanied by anuria and oliguria);

-• problems with the activity of ODA: myalgia or arthralgia;
+• problems with the functioning of the musculoskeletal system: myalgia or arthralgia;

-• signs of allergy: TEN, rashes, MEE (also includes SS), photosensitivity, itching, myocarditis of an allergic nature, exfoliative form of dermatitis, hyperemia affecting the sclera, Quincke's edema and fever.
+• signs of allergy: TEN, rashes, MEE (also includes SJS), photosensitivity, itching, myocarditis of allergic origin, exfoliative dermatitis, hyperemia affecting the sclera, Quincke's edema and increased temperature.

 Overdose

-Signs of poisoning: nausea, intestinal colic and vomiting, drowsiness, dizziness, depression, cephalalgia, confusion and fainting; in addition, also crystalluria, hematuria, visual disturbances and fever.
-With prolonged intoxication, jaundice, leuko-, thrombocytopenia or megaloblastic type anemia develops.
+Signs of poisoning: nausea, intestinal colic and vomiting, drowsiness, dizziness, depression, cephalgia, confusion and fainting; in addition, crystalluria, hematuria, visual disturbances and fever.
+With prolonged intoxication, jaundice, leukopenia, thrombocytopenia or megaloblastic anemia develop.

-It is required to perform gastric lavage and acidification of urine (increases the excretion of trimethoprim), to take oral liquid and Ca folinate - 5-15 mg per day (eliminates the effect of trimethoprim on the bone marrow).
+Gastric lavage and urine acidification (increases excretion of trimethoprim) are required, and oral fluid and Ca folinate are taken at 5-15 mg per day (eliminates the effect of trimethoprim on bone marrow).
 If necessary, hemodialysis is performed.

 Interactions with other drugs